 - Internal events and trainings, like the “Business Webinar: Interaction with Industry and SMEs”, a joint FocusCoE and HPC3 workshop for CoEs on co-design in March 2021, or the first CoE joint technical workshop in January 2021 with participants from the CoEs HiDALGO, EXCELLERAT, and ChEESE.

 These efforts are continuously improved by conducting evaluation surveys, and the Centres of Excellence are included in the discussions on which common topics to choose for future events, as well as finding synergies.
 Furthermore, the FocusCoE team created booklets to share useful lessons learned and tips when organising or attending sectorial events or thematic webinars.
-These two booklets will be available soon.
+These two booklets are available online .

 As a multiplier, FocusCoE supports all of these events with communications via the website, social media channels (e.g. announcements or live tweets during the events), Slack, and direct mailing, in order to further increase the individual CoEs’ visibility.
 The coordination and support action furthermore develops dissemination materials, in some cases particularly for these events, with a common branding, like visuals, posters or an infographic categorising the Centres of Excellence and a Service booklet.

 Further dissemination activities on behalf of FocusCoE highlight the CoEs’ commonalities in certain areas, for instance, in an article on how their supercomputing applications can help contain the corona virus pandemic.
 FocusCoE also collects use cases and industrial success stories on the website to further express the CoEs’ impact, and shares in particular events and news that are of interest for all the Centres of Excellence, in a bi-monthly newsletter.